pbchaves-art/PR0FYLER/README.md

 - A fast scan of common installation directories
 - A deeper scan of all connected drives (excluding C:)
 - If the GeneMapper.exe executable cannot be found automatically, the user may provide the installation path manually directly on the screen.
-- Make sure the full path, with the .exe file name in it, is provided (e.g. C:\AppliedBiosystems\GeneMapperID-X\Client\app\genemapperidx16.exe).
+- Make sure the full path, with the .exe file name in it, is typed (e.g. C:\AppliedBiosystems\GeneMapperID-X\Client\app\genemapperidx16.exe).

 ### 3. Export Folder Creation
 A folder named after the project is created on the user’s Desktop.